Contents > 4 The SDMetrics User Interface > 4.7 The View 'Rule Checker'

 measurement catalog showing the detailed definition of the violated

-rule in the selected row (see Section 4.13 "The View 'Catalog'"), or the Kiviat diagram
+rule in the selected row (see Section 4.13 "The View 'Catalog'"), and the Kiviat diagram

 for the model element in the selected row (when available).